-See the sections "Pigment Maps and Pigment Lists", "Normal Maps and Normal Lists", "Texture Maps", and "Error!
-Reference source not found." for more information.
+See the sections "Pigment Maps and Pigment Lists", "Normal Maps and Normal Lists", "Texture Maps", and "Density Maps and Density Lists" for more information.

 4.7.7.3 Boxed

 The boxed pattern creates a 2x2x2 unit cube centered at the origin.
 It is computed by: